mKhaiTruong/Medical-Imaging-RSNA-Beast-Cancer-Detection/README.md

 ---

 ## 🚧 Here lies updated codes
+- Update: Restnet and other models now share the same attributes
+- Update: in 3_1, correctly use topModel in objective function + correctly define ensembling voting

 1. V1:
 - lower augmentations' intensity.
 Some strong augmentations can lead to bad predictions.